triggerdotdev/trigger.dev/README.md

 ## Self-host

 We provide an official trigger.dev docker image you can use to easily self-host the platform.
-We're working on more extensive guides but we currently provide a [Fly.io example repository](https://github.com/triggerdotdev/fly.io) with instructions in the README for deploying and using a self-hosted instance of Trigger.dev on Fly.io.
+We're working on more extensive guides but we currently provide a [Fly.io example repository](https://github.com/triggerdotdev/fly.io) with instructions in the README, for deploying and using a self-hosted instance of Trigger.dev on Fly.io.

 ## Development